Sigmund Freud - Life and Work | Dictionary

 Robert Eugen Gaupp (1870-1920)

 Neurology and psychiatry professor in Tubingen.
-Responsible editor at Zentralblat fur Nervenheilkunde und Psychiatrie.
+Responsible editor of Zentralblat fur Nervenheilkunde und Psychiatrie.

 Theodore Flournoy (1854-1920)